yuo-app/lin/README.md

 ### check with git hooks

-A great way to enforce i18n key consistency is to run `lin check` automatically before each commit.
+A great way to enforce i18n consistency is to run `lin check` automatically before each commit.
 You can use `simple-git-hooks` with `lint-staged` to set this up easily.

 Add this to your `package.json`: